-Assistance provided under title IV programs include Pell Grants for lowincome students, the newly established Academic Competitiveness and National Science and Mathematics Access to Retain Talent Grants, PLUS loans, which parents as well as graduate and professional students may apply for, and Stafford loans.
-While each of the three grant types reduces the price paid by the student, student loans help to finance the remaining costs and are to be repaid according to varying terms.
+Assistance provided under Title IV programs include Pell Grants for lowincome students, the Academic Competitiveness and National Science and Mathematics Access to Retain Talent Grants, PLUS loans, which parents as well as graduate and professional students may apply for, and Stafford loans.
+While each of the three grants reduces the price paid by the student, student loans help to finance the remaining costs and are to be repaid according to varying terms.
 Stafford loans may be either subsidized or unsubsidized.
 The federal government pays the interest cost on subsidized loans while the student is in school, and during a 6-month period known as the grace period, after the student leaves school.
-For unsubsidized loans, students are responsible for all interest costs.2 Stafford and PLUS loans are provided to students through both the FFEL program and the William D. Ford Direct Loan Program (FDLP).
+For unsubsidized loans, students are responsible for all interest costs.2 Stafford and PLUS loans are provided to students through both the Federal Family Education Loan program (FFEL) and the William D. Ford Direct Loan Program (FDLP).
 The federal government's role in financing and administering these two loan programs differs significantly.
-Under the FFEL program, private lenders, such as banks, provide loan capital and make loans, and the federal government guarantees FFEL lenders a minimum yield on the loans they make and repayment if borrowers default.
-Under FDLP, federal funds are used as loan capital and loans are provided through participating schools.
+Under the FFEL program, private lenders, such as banks, provide loan capital and make loans, and the federal government guarantees FFEL lenders a minimum yield on the loans they make and repayment if borrowers

-1Consolidation loans are also authorized under title IV.
+Consolidation loans are also authorized under Title IV.
 These loans allow borrowers to combine multiple student loans, possibly from different lenders and from different loan programs, into a single new loan with extended repayment periods.
 Because consolidation loans do not generally result in an increase in loan principal, consolidation loans are not addressed in this review.
 However, the federal government can incur significant costs in providing borrowers with these loans.
 See GAO, Student Loan Programs: As Federal Costs of Loan Consolidation Rise, Other Options Should Be Examined, GAO-04-101 (Washington, D.C.: Oct.
 31, 2003) and Student Loan Programs: Lower Interest Rates and Higher Loan Volume Have Increased Federal Consolidation Loan Costs, GAO-04-568T (Washington, D.C.: Mar.
 17, 2004).